notaryproject/specifications/requirements/verification-by-reference.md

 ![Multi-platform manifest with SBoM, TUF, and Scan artifacts](./media/oci-manifest-index-reverse-lookup-sbom.png)

-The user still references `registry.contoso.com/web:a2b2`, while other parts of the system that adhere to notary Project would know to query the registry for the additional verification information.
+The user still references `registry.contoso.com/web:a2b2`, while other parts of the system that adhere to the Notary Project would know to query the registry for the additional verification information.

 An notation client queries for all indexes with a `"config.mediaType"` of `"application/vnd.cncf.notary.verification.config.v1+json"` It would read all the verification objects and decide how to proceed.